bokuyemskyy/kaban/README.md

 Inspired by [Stockfish](https://stockfishchess.org/), this project aims to utilize efficient board representation, move generation and modern C++ practices to achieve high perft (performance test) results.

 ## Documentation
-The draft of documentation you can find on here: [DOCUMENTATION](https://bokuyemskyy.github.io/kaban/docs/html/) (work in progress)
+The projects future documentation you will be able to find on here: [DOCUMENTATION](https://bokuyemskyy.github.io/kaban/docs/html/) (empty by now)

 ## Features roadmap
 ### Implemented